MyaElla/analytics-for-developers/Part 1 - Intro to Event Data/README.md

 Or try it using [Keen IO workbench](https://keen.io/project/527f4a5705cd666b59000003/workbench): keen.io.student@gmail.com  password: learningstuff

-  * What's the total revenue from all purchases, excluding the “High Rollers” campaign?
+  * What's the total revenue from all purchases, excluding the "High Rollers" campaign?
   * How many unique customers made purchases?
   * Which customers purchased the most products?
   * Which customers spent the most money?